Beef Shanks

 - Beef stock.
 To make the sauce more flavorful.
 Chicken stock will work too.

 - Flour.
-You will need all-purpose flour to dredge and brown the shanks.
-Doing this helps create a richer flavor.
+To dredge and brown the shanks.
+Doing this helps create a richer flavor, as the flour locks in all those delicious juices.
 You can skip this step if you are trying to eliminate carbs.

 - Olive oil.
 To saute the vegetables.